OlivierLD/oliv-ai/JupyterNotebooks/README.md

 ```
  $ jupyter-notebook
 ```
-And from a browser any where on the network of the Raspberry Pi, `raspberry-pi` being the name or address of the Raspberry Pi where the notebook server is running, reach `http://raspberry-pi:8888/tree` to start playing!
+And from a browser anywhere on the network of the Raspberry Pi, `raspberry-pi` being the name or address of the Raspberry Pi where the notebook server is running, reach `http://raspberry-pi:8888/tree` to start playing!

 > Note: You can run the above wherever you have installed `jupyter`, on a Raspberry PI, on a Linux laptop, on a Windows box, etc.
 > If you are in a graphical environment, `Jupyter` might even be smart enough to display its home page in your default browser.